nk7608/ThisOrThat/README.md

 # ThisOrThat
-An eye tracking software in a This or That control style website for web accessiblity.
+An eye tracking software in a This or That control style website for web accessibility.